Lanph3re/blog-with-node.js/README.md

  - Tagging
  - Responsive layout

+There are no built-in comments and guest book features.

+You can use other comments plugins :)

 Willingly appreciate feedbacks about codes and everything about project.

 I am a newbie developer and ignorant of copyright issues.